 - Thursday, March 4, 2020, at Baymont Inn & Suites, 2611 Old Red Trail, Mandan

 - Worker health, hygiene and training

 - How to develop a farm food safety plan

 In addition to learning about produce safety best practices, key parts of the FSMA Produce Safety Rule requirements are outlined within each topic.
 There will be time for questions and discussion, so participants should come prepared to share their experiences and produce safety questions.

-The sessions are a full day from 9 a.m. to 5 p.m. with registration starting at 8:30 a.m.
+The sessions are from 9 a.m. to 5 p.m. local time with registration starting at 8:30 a.m.
 There will be a one-hour break for attendees to leave for lunch.